 Black bamboo remains one of the most popular varieties of bamboo.
 And it comes as no surprise.
 Black is beautiful, after all.
 But the world of bamboo is vast and mysterious.
 This subfamily of grasses includes something like 1,500 or more species and cultivars (subspecies), and more than one of them is black.
 So which species of grass do we refer to as Black Bamboo?

 Phyllostachys nigra is the species that we most commonly designate as black bamboo.
 Native to China and Taiwan, this is a temperate, cold-hardy bamboo in the Arundinarieae tribe, with vigorously running rhizome roots.
-It also has a cultivar, P. nigra ‘Henon’, a timber bamboo that’s more grayish-green than black.
+It also has a popular subspecies, P. nigra ‘Henon’, a timber bamboo that’s more grayish-green than black.
 In the tropics and subtropics, you can find Timor black (Bambusa lako), Java black (Gigantochloa atroviolacea) and Black asper (Dendrocalamus asper ‘Hitam’).
-These clumping varieties are more prepossessing but poorly suited for most climates in North America.
+These clumping varieties are more impressive but poorly suited for non-tropical climates.

 In the following article, we’ll take a closer look at these various species of black bamboo, their distinct characteristics, and the pros and cons of including them in your garden.